Table of Contents

-Outside of making Dr. Dre a boatload of cash, Apple’s high profile purchase of Beats in 2014 ensured that the brand would get easy access to Apple’s quality products.
+Outside of making Dr. Dre a boatload of cash, Apple’s high-profile Beats purchase in 2014 ensured that the brand would get easy access to Apple’s quality products.
 While it’s taken a few years for Beats to catch up to the high-end audio quality of some of its competitors, it’s safe to say that the Solo Pro is the best version so far.
-Much like Meghan Trainor, Beats headphones are all about that bass, so you’ll be hard-pressed to find another pair of headphones that tops their performance in that regard.
-And Apple has made sure that these headphones are stupid easy to pair with each one of their products.
+Beats headphones are all about that bass, so you’ll be hard-pressed to find another pair of headphones that tops its performance in that regard.
+And Apple has made sure that these headphones easily pair with all of its products.

 The Best Wireless Earbuds